 - 1. The growth of existing urban centres will be encouraged and the establishment of new settlement centres will not be permitted. - 2.
-'Urban-like' uses such as commercial, industrial, indoor recreational, intensive outdoor recreational, institutional, public and small lot residential uses shall be encouraged to locate in existing urban centres. - 3.
-The growth of urban centres shall be directed so as to allow the provision of municipal infrastructure (including sewer, water and streets) services in an efficient and economic manner - 4.
+'Urban-like' uses such as commercial, industrial, indoor recreational, intensive outdoor recreational, institutional, public and small lot residential uses shall be encouraged to locate in existing urban centres.

+- 3. The growth of urban centres shall be directed so as to allow the provision of municipal infrastructure (including sewer, water and streets) services in an efficient and economic manner. - 4.
 Urban centres shall plan for an appropriate mix of residential, commercial, institutional, recreational, industrial and public uses, in quantities reasonably related to demand. - 5.
 Urban centres will encourage the infilling of vacant and under-utilized lots in order to make maximum use of existing services. - 6.
-A buffer zone extending 1 mile outward from an urban centre boundary shall be established adjacent to each urban centre limiting the range and intensities of land use activities (as defined in the appropriate zoning by-law) which may be detrimental to the long term logical expansion of those centres.
+A buffer zone extending 1 mile outward from an urban centre boundary shall be established adjacent to each urban centre limiting the range and intensities of land use activities (as defined in the appropriate zoning by-law) which may be detrimental to the long term logical expansion of those centres. - 7.
+Subject to the policies of this plan, lands presently used for agricultural purposes (excluding livestock operations) within the urban centres shall normally be allowed to continue with such uses until such time that these lands are required for urban development.
+The interim development of these lands shall be regulated so as to facilitate an economic conversion to urban use.

-- 7. Subject to the policies of this plan, lands presently used for agricultural purposes within the urban centres shall normally be allowed to continue with such uses until such time that these lands are required for urban development.
-The interim development of these lands shall be regulated so as to facilitate an economic conversion to urban use. - 8.
-While no specific land use category has been designated for institutional uses, with the exception of the Stony Mountain Institution, the policy will be to consider these uses in any use category. - 9.
-Industrial, Business Park and Commercial uses within the urban communities of Stonewall, Teulon, and Stony Mountain in addition to the policies in this Part, will also generally be guided by the policy direction found in Parts 2.0 and 3.0 of this Plan where deemed appropriate by the District.
+- 8. While no specific land use category has been designated for institutional uses, with the exception of the Stony Mountain Institution, the policy will be to consider these uses in any use category. - 9.
+Industrial, Business Park and Commercial uses within the urban communities of Stonewall, Teulon, and Stony Mountain in addition to the policies in this Part, will also generally be guided by the policy direction found in Parts 2.0 and 3.0 of this Plan where deemed appropriate by the District. - 10.
+Prior to development approval, a development proponent may be required to provide information that is satisfactory to the municipal council or planning district in order to establish: - (a) That the proposed land uses(s) will be developed in such a manner that it will eliminate or minimize conflicts with adjacent land uses.